Children have the option of bringing a packed lunch to school or having a hot school meal. All meals are eaten in the school hall.

 Please follow the link below to order meals and see the menus.

-You can download a copy of the form from
+You can download a copy of the form you will need from

 If you have any general questions about free school meals, please ask us at the Office or send an email.